 People use slippery elm for sore throat, constipation, stomach ulcers, skin disorders, and many other conditions, but there is no good scientific evidence to support these uses.

 Uses & Effectiveness

-Special Precautions & Warnings:Pregnancy and breast-feeding: Folklore says that slippery elm bark can cause a miscarriage when it is inserted into the cervix of a pregnant woman.
-Over the years, slippery elm got the reputation of being capable of causing an abortion even when taken by mouth.
-However, there's no reliable information to confirm this claim.
-Nevertheless, stay on the safe side and don’t take slippery elm if you are pregnant or breast-feeding.
+When applied to the skin: There isn't enough reliable information to know if slippery elm is safe when applied to the skin.
+In some people, slippery elm can cause allergic reactions and skin irritation when applied to the skin.
+Pregnancy and breast-feeding: Folklore says that slippery elm bark can cause a miscarriage when it's inserted into the cervix during pregnancy.
+Over the years, slippery elm got the reputation for causing an abortion even when taken by mouth.
+Although there's no reliable information to confirm this claim, stay on the safe side and avoid slippery elm if you are pregnant or breast-feeding.

 Be cautious with this combination

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.